f5devcentral/access-labs/class4/module2/lab2.rst

 Task 2 - Create Required SAML Objects
 -----------------------------------------------------------------------

 #.
 Expand the **student-class4-module2-lab2** collection and **Create Access Objects** folder.
 These requests will import the IDP signing certificate, create a IdP Connector, and also the SP Service.
-If you are unfamiliar with these requests please see lab XXXXX for more detail.
+If you are unfamiliar with these requests please see :ref:`Creating a SAML Service Provider(SP) Service <class4-module1-lab1>` for more detail.

     |image007|